 In most cases, the city owns the trees that are planted between the sidewalk and the street.
 However, property owners should contact a landscape professional to determine whether or not a tree is on public property before arranging any maintenance or removal.
 If you do maintenance or removal on a public tree, you could be fined.

-Suing For Damages
+Suing for Damages

+There are over 600,000 public trees in New York City, and the DPR is struggling to keep up with maintenance.
 In 2013, a New York City resident won an $11.5 million lawsuit against the city and the Central Park Conservancy after a falling tree branch damaged her spine.
-The Conservancy is a non-profit organization that provides around three-quarters of the funding for maintaining the trees in the park.
+The Conservancy is a non-profit organization that provides around three-quarters of the funding for maintaining the park’s trees.
 It is an organization that works in conjunction with the city and the DPR.